ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--name`, `-n`
 :   The name of the job to bind.
-This value is required.
+This value is *required*.

 `--service-instance`, `--si`
 :   The name of an existing {{site.data.keyword.cloud_notm}} service instance to bind to the job.
-This value is required.
+This value is *required*.

 `--no-wait`, `--nw`
 :   Bind the service instance and do not wait for the service binding to be ready.
 If you specify the `--no-wait` option, the service binding creation is started and the command exits without waiting for it to complete.
 Use the `job get` command to check the job bind status.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--prefix`, `-p`
 :   A prefix for environment variables that are created for this service binding.
 Must contain only uppercase letters, numbers, and underscores (\_), and cannot start with a number.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--role`, `-r`
 :   The name of a service role for the new service credential that is created for this service binding.
 Valid values include `Reader`, `Writer`, `Manager`, or a service-specific role.
 The option defaults to `Manager` or the first role provided by the service if `Manager` is not supported.
 This option is ignored if `--service-credential` is specified.
-This value is optional.
+This value is *optional*.

 `--service-credential`, `--sc`
 :   The name of an existing service credential to use for this service binding.
 If you do not specify a service instance credential, new credentials are generated during the bind action.
-This value is optional.
+This value is *optional*.

 `--wait`, `-w`
 :   Bind the service instance and wait for the service binding to be ready.
 If you specify the `--wait` option, the job bind waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the job bind to complete successfully.
 If the job bind is not completed successfully or fails within the specified `--wait-timeout` period, the command fails.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for the service binding to be ready.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The default value is `300`.